 SAN RAMON, Calif.
 (PRWEB) June 05, 2015

-Upon returning from the voyage, the peasant boy learns that his beloved’s tribe has been attacked and massacred by the Iroquois.
-Refusing to believe that his headstrong maiden is dead, the boy begins a search for her, knowing that he can never give up his quest to find the girl who stole his heart.
+Upon returning from the voyage, Remy learns that Tikanaka’s tribe has been attacked and massacred by the Iroquois.
+Refusing to believe that his headstrong maiden is dead, Remy begins a search for her, knowing that he can never give up his quest to find the girl who stole his heart.

-“The Circle Broken” presents readers with a historically accurate depiction of 17th century North America during a clash of civilizations.
+Extensive research on Native American life, a subject that has fascinated Johnston from a young age, made “The Circle Broken” a historically accurate depiction of 17th century North America during a clash of civilizations.
 Johnston hopes his work familiarizes readers with the concept that love can triumph over religious bigotry.

 “The Circle Broken”